areff2000/areff2000.github.io/_posts/2016-05-16-valuing-fttn-fttp-aster-plot-multidimensional-and-weighted.markdown

 layout: post
 ---
 Creating a visualisation of FTTN vs FTTP, using an Aster Plot.<br>
-Strength: An Aster plot is multi-dimensional like a radar plot, but can assign a weighting to dimensions.<br>
+<b>Strengths</b>: An Aster plot is multi-dimensional like a radar plot, but can assign a weighting to dimensions.<br>
-Weakness: An Aster plot can only show one Value target at a time.
+<b>Weakness</b>: An Aster plot can only show one Value target at a time.
 Perhaps I can overlay with photoshop...<br>
+<b>Update</b>: below I placed them side by side, using iframes inside an html table...<br>

 Data:  (Author's rating of FTTN FTTP value dimensions)<br><a href="http://areff2000.github.io/d3-bubble-plot/valueFlower/aster_dataFTTN.csv">http://areff2000.github.io/d3-bubble-plot/valueFlower/aster_dataFTTN.csv</a><br>
 <a href="http://areff2000.github.io/d3-bubble-plot/valueFlower/aster_dataFTTN.csv">http://areff2000.github.io/d3-bubble-plot/valueFlower/aster_dataFTTP.csv</a>